PEAK-Legacy/Contextual/README.txt

 * ``namespace`` would be better off not being a proxy, and should maybe accept type info.

-* Configuration files and "how to specify values" protocol -- e.g. parameter should probably accept param(value) vs. param(lambda: value)
+* Configuration files and "how to specify values" protocol

-* Scoped services

 * Components w/state binding and **kw attrs update on init

-* Force Action __exit__ operations to occur in a purely static context (i.e. no dynamic state available) to avoid re-registration, indirect access to finalized resources, etc.
+* State __enter__ should lock the state to the current thread, w/o __exit__ or swap() or on_exit being possible from other threads, so that they will be thread-safe.

 * Detect value calculation cycles